rorycohdes/transitionU/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Current Development Status

+> **Note:** Authentication is temporarily disabled in this version for faster development.
+The login screen is bypassed, and the app automatically loads with a guest user.